• Menu

 Ok, now that we have the tips under our belt, let’s talk about a few things you should avoid.
 Here are a few of my top pet peeves when I see projections crossing my desk/laptop screen as a sell-side technology M&A advisor.
 I would like to say that I speak on the buyer’s behalf as well on these, so listen up:

 1. Financial projections are just that: projections.
 And I don’t know one person who projects down to the cents or even dollars.
 Spare yourself the detail and keep everything at the 100’s or 1000’s level.
-No one cares about dollar and cents…at least not here anyway.
+No one cares about dollars and cents…at least not here anyway.

 2. Please do not use dollar signs on every row.
 It’s just plain distracting.
 Only use them at the top of rows and at the bottom of rows (like totals).